-What is at the root of all of man’s problems?
-In this sermon Dr. Martyn Lloyd-Jones preaches on the fall and the first transgression of Adam and Eve in Genesis 3:22-24.
-He says the reason our first parents sinned is because they refused to acknowledge their own creature-hood and ignorance.
-They sought to become like God himself.
-This is still the fundamental problem of sin and evil: men do not accept that they are God’s creatures and subject to his Law.
-Man, in his pride, seeks to understand and explain the world by his own reason and standards.
-But this is utter folly because apart from God, man cannot truly know himself or the world.
-True understanding only comes when we accept that we are not God, but we are his creatures.
-We must put our faith in God and in what he has done for us on the cross in Jesus Christ!
-Only by repenting and believing in Jesus Christ can we return to true fellowship with God and be freed from the curse of sin.
-This sermon calls us all to ask the question, do I believe?
-Have I forsaken any chance of understanding the world without Christ?
-There is no more important question any of us can ask because it concerns not only our good in this life, but our very eternal salvation.
+What is at the root of all of humanity’s problems?
+In this sermon on the fall of man from Genesis 3:22–24 titled “Man Ate of the Fruit,” Dr. Martyn Lloyd-Jones preaches on the fall and the first transgression of Adam and Eve.
+He says the reason the first parents sinned is because they refused to acknowledge their own creature-hood and ignorance.
+They sought to become like God Himself.
+This is still the fundamental problem of sin and evil: people do not accept that they are God’s creatures and subject to his law.
+In their pride, people seek to understand and explain the world by their own reason and standards.
+This is utter folly because apart from God, no one can truly know themselves or the world.
+True understanding only comes when one accepts that they are not God, but His creatures.
+All must put their faith in God and in what He has done on the cross in Jesus Christ.
+Only by repenting and believing in Jesus Christ can one return to true fellowship with God and be freed from the curse of sin.
+This sermon calls all to ask, “do I believe?
+Have I forsaken any chance of understanding the world without Christ?”
+There is no more important question one can ask because it concerns not only their good in this life, but their eternal salvation.

 Additional Scripture Translations